ibmresilient/resilient-community-apps/fn_grpc_interface/README.md

 Edit the [fn_grpc] properties as follows:

-  1.    interface_dir:  the directory containing the gRPC client (pb2) files.
+  1.    interface_dir:  the parent directory containing the gRPC client (pb2) files.
 These files are auto-generated from your .proto file via the grpc-tools utility

         Ex. interface_dir = /usr/local/grpc_clients/